IssueSquare/filebeat-container/README.md

 # filebeat-container

-docker container with filebeat:5.4.1 on alpine use for ship log with sidecar pattern
+docker container with filebeat:5.4.1 on alpine

+use for shipping log with sidecar pattern

 ## Usage